whiskyechobravo/kerko/README.md

       recommended for indexing by [Google Scholar][HighwirePress_Google], and are recognized by many other databases and reference management tools, including the [Zotero Connector][Zotero_Connector] browser extension.
+* Sitemap: an [XML Sitemap][XML_Sitemap] is automatically generated, and you may use it to help search engines discover your bibliographic records.
 * Exporting: users may export individual records as well as complete bibliographies corresponding to search results.
 By default, download links are provided for the RIS and BibTeX formats, but applications may be configured to